ppy/osu-wiki/news/2026/2026-06-12-outer-worlds-art-contest.md

 - Alisa and Tama encountering a fleet of colossal space whales orbiting a world clouded in... clouds.
 Both agree it's probably a giant treasure trove worth conquering, or at least a mystery worth diving into.
 - pippi and Aiko enjoying questionably delicious gourmets and irresistibly cute desserts in a ternary star restaurant.
 Some joys in the cosmos are universal, unneeding of explanations nor complications.

 If you're a time traveller, you're probably already well prepared with the perfect idea and artwork the moment this contest was announced.
 The Temporal Anomalies Department asks you to wait at least a week before submitting to reduce the risk of wiping out time (both forwards and backwards).
-Otherwise, have fun brainstorming otherwordly ideas!
+Otherwise, have fun brainstorming otherworldly ideas!

 ## Rewards